Konamiman/Nestor80/README.md

 }
 ```

+The `Linker.dll` library file is also available to write code to link relocatable code.

 ## Getting started

 1. Head to [the releases page](https://github.com/konamiman/Nestor80/releases) and download the appropriate Nestor80 variant for your system.
 Note that: